 The Obstacle Limitation Surface (OLS is a flat plane with a height of 51m above the Australian Height Datum (AHD).
 This acts as a ceiling for the height of the quay cranes and the ships to be serviced at the SICTL terminal.
-Under the Airports (Protection of Airspace) Regulations 1996, all penetrations of the OLS are classified as obstacles.
-No penetrations of the OLS are allowed under the legislation without the approval of the Australian Department of Infrastructure and Transport.
+Under the Airports (Protection Airspace) of Regulations 1996, all penetrations of the OLS are classified as obstacles.
+No penetrations of the allowed under are legislation without the approval of the Australian Department Infrastructure and Transport.

 The height of ships is a separate issue to the height of the fixed terminal equipment and is not specified in the Development Consent.

 Large ships with tall masts or antennae penetrating the Obstacle Limitation Surface (OLS) are required to be managed.
 Approval by the Australian Department of Infrastructure and Transport are required prior to any ships operating at the SICTL terminal.
 Any conditions specified by CASA must be complied with by Sydney Ports.